Some Thoughts on Competitions

-European Championships are held in even years.
-A BMFA UK Team of three is selected from our Centralised Competitions (best 3 competition scores through the previous year are taken) and team members compete for Team and Individual places.
+European Championship is held in even years.
+A BMFA UK Team of three is selected from our Team Selection Competitions (best 3 competition scores through the previous year are taken) and team members compete for Team and Individual places.

 NPods are 'New Pilots Open Days' organised for anyone with a model under 7Kgs to have a days tuition from experienced F3A pilots.
 Those attending will not have entered a competition before and are not necessarily a member of the GBR/CAA.
 This would hopefully encourage them to join the Association and enter future competitions.
 It would be expected to get at least three flights under supervision.
 There may be a small charge to cover the cost of the venue.